cecat/UtilityWatchMQTT/HASS/README.md

 ## TOPICS and Automation

-Each MQTT message has a "topic" that you will use in your HA automation triggers.
+Each MQTT message has a *topic* that you will use in your HA automation triggers.
 I've defined the ones I use in src/UtilWatch2020.ino around lines 35-40, e.g.:

 `const char *TOPIC_A = "ha/util/sumpON";`

-You want to first edit your config/configuration.yaml to add a (virtual) sensor for each of your topics.
-The value of those (virtual) sensors will be the payload.
+You must first edit your HASS *config/configuration.yaml* file to add a (virtual) sensor for each of your topics.
+The value of those (virtual) sensors will be taken from the mqtt payload.
 For instance:

 ```
 sensor: